 As the snow continues to melt, the cycle continues.
 The dam grows and ice begins to push the shingles on your roof backward.
 This allows melted snow to get beneath your shingles and through your roof, causing major leaks and damage to your home.
 In addition, the weight from the icicles that form puts excessive pressure on your home’s gutters, which can cause damage as well.

 How do I get rid of existing ice dams?

 How do I prevent ice dams?

 It is also essential that your roof is properly ventilated.
-In the winter, vented roofs allow for any excess heat trapped inside your attic to escape, keeping the temperature of your attic cool, preventing ice from building up.
+In the winter, vented roofs allow for any excess heat trapped inside your attic to escape.
+This keeps the temperature of your attic cool, preventing ice from building up.
 In the summer, vents allow excess heat and moisture to be released, preventing mold.

-If you have noticed icicles forming year after year, it’s time to address the underlying issue.
+If you have noticed icicles forming year after year, there is still time to address the underlying issue before the big wave of winter weather conditions hit.
 Contact us today to schedule a free onsite inspection with one of our qualified estimators!